 Finish the soup:

 - Bring the chicken stock to a simmer in a large pot over medium heat.
-Add the cooked chicken, carrots, celery, cabbage and tomatoes.
+Add the carrots, celery, cabbage, and tomatoes.

-- Season to taste with salt and freshly ground pepper.
-Cover and cook until the carrots are tender, 20 to 30 minutes.
-Add the parsley and remove from the heat.
+- Season to taste with salt and pepper, then add the parsley and remove from the heat.